Call Us

 What are Default Hearings?

 In the practice of law, there are often situations where the other party fails or refuses to participate.
 This situation most commonly occurs in domestic relations law relative to other types of practices.
-While there are many reasons for lack of participation, different courts will address this lack of involvement.
+While there are many reasons for the lack of participation, different courts will address this lack of involvement.

-What if they Refuse?
+What If They Refuse?

 Occasionally, judges and magistrates will offer an extended opportunity for a party to get on board and begin to participate.
 However, the court will expect the same level of performance from an attorney or an unrepresented party.
 This includes meeting the court’s deadlines, completing financial disclosures, and responding to pleadings.